alistairrutherford/noiz2-gdx/README.md

 This is my orignal port of Kenta Chos esoteric shooter converted to use the LibGDX and my netthreads-gdx extensions library.

-It's very much a work in progres.
+It's very much a work in progress.
 The preferences and difficulty levels are not persisted.

 Menu